NGL91/podyn/README.md

 Adding new column to table clicks: object text
 ```

-When `--schema` is specified, tables will be created in PostgreSQL as described in the *Schema conversion rules* section.
+When `--data` is specified, tables will be created in PostgreSQL as described in the *Schema conversion rules* section.
 If `--citus` is specified the tables will be distributed by the DynamoDB partition key.
 When the `--data` argument is specified, all the data in the DynamoDB table is scanned in batches and `COPY` is used to load the batch into postgres.

 ## Stream changes from DynamoDB